simun-ivanac/simun-ivanac/README.md

 My programming is not writing prompts.
 I learn things as I write code.
 Why would I leave that up to AI?

-My focus is on PHP (Symfony) and building strong backend applications.
+My focus is on PHP and building strong backend applications.
 E-commerce projects make me even happier.

 <br>